foreman3/llm-tests/README.md

 ```

 ## Testing
-The project includes a set of basic test cases located in the `tests` directory to ensure the functionality of the `LLMPipeline` class.
+The project includes a set of basic test cases located in the `tests` directory to ensure the functionality of the `DataPipeline` class.

 ### Running the tests
 Install the main requirements and additional test dependencies, then execute the test suite: